benbovy/benbovy.github.io/science-tech-art.md

 layout: default
 ---

-I have a background in Physical Geography / Geomatics and completed a PhD in Geomorphology.
+I have a background in Physical Geography / Geomatics and I completed a PhD in Geomorphology.
 My research was mainly focused on better understanding the influence of climate on the long-term erosion of hillslopes and rivers with the help of numerical modeling.
 See my [Google